Bosco98/Confessions-App/README.md

 ### Discribtion :pencil:
-*This App is a game for a group of people/friends to give anonymous comments and suggestions or criticism for a group..*
+*This App is a game for a group of people/friends to give anonymous comments and suggestions or criticism ...*